 Faculty members, as citizens, are free to engage in political activities.
 Any member of the faculty who wishes to engage in direct political activity which will involve a substantial amount of time away from the performance of College responsibilities

-(e.g., holding or running for political office, managing a campaign, directing group action on behalf of a political candidatee or issue) is expected to arrive at a mutually satisfactory agreement for a leave of absence with the Department Chair and the Provost and Vice President for Student Development before undertaking such activity.
+(e.g., holding or running for political office, managing a campaign, directing group action on behalf of a political candidatee or issue) is expected to arrive at a mutually satisfactory agreement for a leave of absence with the Department Chair and the Provost before undertaking such activity.

 The terms of such leaves of absences will be set forth in writing, and the leaves will not affect unfavorably the tenure status of a faculty member, except that time spent on such leave will not count as probationary service unless otherwise agreed to.

-The Provost and Vice President for Student Development and the Department Chair are available for advance consultation with respect to resolving potential conflicts between a member of faculty's primary responsibility and outside activities.
+The Provost and the Department Chair are available for advance consultation with respect to resolving potential conflicts between a member of faculty's primary responsibility and outside activities.
 The College expects faculty and staff members to seek advice from these sources.
 Legal guidance is also available for problems not otherwise resolvable.

-If either the Department Chair or the Provost and Vice President for Student Development is concerned as to whether or not a faculty member is meeting the standards of this policy, the Chair will discuss the concern with the faculty member.
-If a satisfactory resolution cannot be reached, the Chair will advise the Provost and Vice President for Student Development.
-The Provost and Vice President for Student Development will then meet with the member of faculty to resolve the issue.
+If either the Department Chair or the Provost is concerned as to whether or not a faculty member is meeting the standards of this policy, the Chair will discuss the concern with the faculty member.
+If a satisfactory resolution cannot be reached, the Chair will advise the Provost.
+The Provost will then meet with the member of faculty to resolve the issue.

 2.9.3 Absence from Duty

 Members of the faculty who expect to be absent from their campus responsibilities for more than one day should inform the Department Chair in advance and indicate how their work will be done.
-Absences of more than one week must be approved in advance by the Provost and Vice President for Student Development.
+Absences of more than one week must be approved in advance by the Provost.
 Last minute absences, such as those due to illness, should be reported to the Department Chair as soon as possible in order that word may be sent to the classes which will be missed.